i18next/i18next-gitbook/README.md

 * detect the user language
 * load the translations
 * optionally cache the translations
+* extending by using post processing - eg. to enable sprintf support

 It even provides with [locize.com](http://locize.com) a own translation management tool - localization as a service offering.